AntonelloLagalante/2D-FEM-analysis-of-an-hangar/README.md

   Project held at the Politecnico di Milano in the exam "Dynamics of Mechanical Systems" held by prof. Bruni.

-The project consists of analysis by finite element method of an hangar structure for aircraft parking.
+FEM (Finite Element Method) analysis of an hangar structure for aircraft parking.

 Main required results are:
 - FE model definition of the structure in a certain frequency range